 The Pindal Cave shelters one of the most beautiful examples of Paleolithic art in the region, formed by a discreet group of animal representations, among which the figures of a fish and a mammoth stand out.

-The beech forest of San Esteban de Cuñaba allows us to discover, under the dense frond of the beech trees, a unique ecosystem, with a special microclimate, whose animal and vegetable communities are represented by the woodpecker, the roe deer, the marsh coal ...
+The beech forest of San Esteban de Cuñaba allows us to discover, under the dense foliage of beech trees, a unique ecosystem, with a special microclimate, whose animal and plant communities are represented by the Great Spotted Woodpecker, the roe deer, the Chickadee ...

 Pimiango, s / n